Population genomics: Research applications

 Moore et al conducted a study in 2014 in which a group of Atlantic Salmon populations which were previously analyzed with traditional population genetic analyses (microsatellites, SNP-array genotyping, BayeScan (which uses the Dirichlet-multinomial distribution)) to place them into defined conservational units.
 This genomic assessment mostly agreed with previous results, but did identify more differences between regionally and genetically discrete groups, suggesting there were potentially even greater number of conservation units of salmon in those regions.
 These results verified the usefulness of genome-wide analysis in order to improve the accuracy of future designation of conservation units.

 In highly migratory marine species, traditional population genetic analyses often fail to identify population structure.
 In tunas, traditional markers such as short-range PCR products, microsatellites and SNP-arrays have struggled to distinguish fish stocks from separate ocean basins.
 However, population genomic research using RAD sequencing in yellowfin tuna and albacore has been able to distinguish populations from different ocean basins and reveal fine-scale population structure.
 These studies identify putatively adaptive loci that reveal strong population structure, even though these sites represent a relatively small proportion of the overall DNA sequence data.
 In contrast, the majority of sequenced loci that are presumed to be selectively neutral do not reveal patterns of population differentiation, matching results for traditional DNA markers.
 The same pattern of putatively adaptive loci and RAD sequencing revealing population structure, compared to limited insight provided by traditional DNA markers is also observed for other marine fishes, including striped marlin and lingcod.

+Ethical implications

+In the United States, federal regulations that govern human subject research stem from three ethical principles that were identified in the Belmont Report: respect for persons, beneficence and justice.

+Acknowledgement of personal autonomy

+In research that involves human subjects, the proper exercise of autonomy demands that research participants agree to enter into research voluntarily and with adequate information.

+protection of individuals

+Beneficence entails two requirements: maximize the possible benefits, while minimizing the possible harms.
+Justice looks at how to fairly distribute the benefits and burdens of research.
+These protections are especially important for populations designated as vulnerable, usually defined as those at heightened risk of harm, exploitation, and limited capacity for consent and/or autonomy.